Running slow is a good opportunity to listen to your body and make adjustments to improve

-People are often discouraged from taking up running under the misconception that, to complete a marathon or a fun run, you have to be fast all the time.
-The truth is, running slow is an important part of marathon training and race day.
+People are often discouraged from taking up running under the misconception that, to complete a marathon or a regular run, you have to be fast all the time.
+The truth is, running slow is an important part of being a runner.
 Here are some reasons.

-Runners usually take advantage of the weekend to do long slow distance runs
+Runners usually take advantage of the weekend to run long slow distances

-Commonly known to runners as LSDs, these runs are at least 10 to 12 kilometers and could last up to 30 kilometers depending on the runner’s goal, and designed to build endurance by pushing the body to endure longer times on their feet at an easy pace.
+Commonly known as LSDs, these runs are at least 10 to 12 kilometers and could last up to 30 kilometers depending on your goal.
+LSDs are designed to build endurance by pushing the body to endure longer times on their feet at an easy pace.
 What’s an easy pace?
 Without getting into the technicalities, the LSD pace depends on what a runner can maintain over that long distance, and what is repeatable in the next LSD session.
 Compared with speed drills, LSDs are fun times for runners.

-If there is the long slow distance, there is also the short runs referred to as the recovery run
+If there is the long slow distance, there is also the short or recovery run

-Marathons and ultramarathons subject the body to much trauma.
+Marathons and ultramarathons subject the body to a lot of trauma.
 Scheduling a recovery run one or two (or three) days after race day is part of your body’s restoration process as it heals muscle tears, rests the joints, and builds new mental and physical strength at a lower intensity.

 Doctors always prescribe rest to those who are nursing injuries.
 But athletes are a bull-headed lot.
 Unless they are totally incapacitated, runners will find a way to lace up and show up.
-Slow running strikes a happy compromise between no run and relentless training.
+Running slow strikes a happy compromise between no run and relentless training.

 It is a great introduction to the sport